What Are The Laws of Nature?

 "It was only during the 'enlightenment' that the idea took root that Christianity had been a serious impediment to science.
 Voltaire and his fellow philosophers opposed the Catholic Church because of its close association with Frances absolute monarchy.
 Accusing clerics of holding back scientific development was a safe way to make a political point."

-Well wrap up this chapter with a couple of quotes from Sarah Salviander, from an article titled: There is no modern science without Christianity
+To wrap up this section, here are a couple of quotes from Sarah Salviander, from an article titled: There is no modern science without Christianity

 How often do you hear that Christianity is not compatible with science?
 The next time you hear that claim, refer the critic to this list of Christians in science and technology and ask how its possible that so many Christians were able to make significant contributions to science and tech in spite of that incompatibility: [What followed was a long list of 168 names.
 Use the above link to go to the web page and see the complete list.]